 Defining Mild, Moderate, & Severe Symptoms

 Symptoms of COVID-19 are classified as mild, moderate, and severe.
-Mild means that there is no shortness of breath or difficulty breathing.
+Mild means that there is no shortness of breath, difficulty breathing, or abnormal chest imaging.
 Moderate cases involve evidence of lower respiratory disease and abnormal chest imaging.
 Severe cases have decreased oxygen saturation.
 Critical illness includes individuals with respiratory failure, septic shock, and organ failure.
 The most severe cases can result in intensive care admission, mechanical ventilation, or death.
 Many underlying conditions can put you at a higher risk for severe COVID-19, including diabetes and cardiovascular disease.
 Even pregnancy can increase your risk for severe symptoms of COVID-19.

 COVID-19 During Pregnancy

 According to the CDC, although the overall risk of severe illness is low, pregnant people are at an increased risk for severe illness from COVID-19 compared to non-pregnant people.
 Additionally, pregnant people with COVID-19 might be at increased risk of adverse pregnancy outcomes, such as preterm birth, compared with pregnant women without COVID-19.

 Another thing to keep in mind is that if you test positive for COVID-19, it may impact your birth.
 Some hospitals and birth centers are not allowing partners present for expecting mothers who are positive for COVID-19.

 Birth centers may require you to transfer to a hospital if you are positive for COVID-19.
 If you have any questions about how a positive test could impact your prenatal care or birth, please talk to your doctor or midwife.